paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...we break out of the while loop, and the C code finishes running.
+...we break out of the while loop...

 ---